vivekmengu016/react-router-dom-jsonroutes/README.md

 # Create a centralized routing config with React-Router-DOM-JSONRoutes

-react-router-dom-jsonroutes is the simplified way of handling all your multi-nested routes in one single place as JSON data, RRDJR comes with only two props `routesList` and `authMiddleware`
+`react-router-dom-jsonroutes` is the simplified way of handling all your multi-nested routes in one single place as JSON data, RRDJR comes with only two props `routesList` and `authMiddleware`

 ## Feature highlights
-This library comes with 3 important features
+This library comes with 4 important features

 *	[x] JSON routing (centralized routing)
 *	[x] Authentication